Key partner at law firm Dewey defects to rival

-Dewey had previously been in talks with Greenberg Traurig about a possible transaction, but those talks also ended, Dewey said Sunday.
+Dewey had previously been in talks with Greenberg Traurig about a possible transaction, but those talks also ended, Dewey said.

+Pierce’s departure was the latest, and one of the highest-profile, in a flood of defections.

+Morgan, Lewis & Bockius said on Thursday it had hired three litigation partners from Dewey & LeBoeuf’s London office, including its managing partner, Peter Sharp.

-And, while law firm SNR Denton said it is not talking about a merger, it appears to be considering hiring lawyers from Dewey.
-SNR Denton Chief Executive Elliott Portnoy sent an email Wednesday to SNR Denton partners saying the firm was making efforts to attract the “strong, profitable parts” of Dewey, according to an SNR Denton partner who read the email.
+And, while SNR Denton is not talking about a merger, it appears to be considering hiring lawyers from Dewey.
+SNR Denton Chairman Elliott Portnoy sent an email Wednesday to SNR Denton partners saying the firm was making efforts to attract the “strong, profitable parts” of Dewey, according to an SNR Denton partner who read the email.

 Portnoy declined to comment.
 Jeff Scalzi, a spokesman for SNR Denton, said “we are looking at selective acquisitions, but we aren’t commenting further.”